elasticio/elasticio.github.io/content/_getting-started/platform-tour.md

 ### Dashboard

 The first page you land when navigate to your contract is the Dashboard page.
-It shows the daily execution statistics graph and the runlog of executions and errors.
+It shows execution statistics, count of flows, count of messages in flows, container errors and memory usage.

 <details close markdown="block"><summary><strong>Click to expand for more details.</strong></summary>

-1. The **Daily Execution Statistics** graph showing the values for data records and errors.
-You can click on the legend to filter one or the other.
-2. The **Runlog** showing the past execution and errors of integration flows in your workspace.
-You can use tabs to switch between the executions and errors.
-3.  **Add new flow** button to create an integration flow.

 ![Dashboard](/assets/img/getting-started/tour/dashboard.png "Dashboard")

+1. The **Ordinary Flows** counter showing the total count of Ordinary Flows in this workspace.
+2. The **Real-time Flows** counter showing the total count of Real-time Flows in this workspace.
+3. The **Message in Queues** counter showing the total count of messages in the queues in this workspace.
+4. The **Execution Statistics** graph showing the overview of the messages emitted by flows in this workspace.
+You can click on the legend to go the filtered execution information page.
+5. The **Container Errors** graph showing the container errors in this workspace.
+You can click on the legend to go the filtered containers information page.
+6. The **Workspace Memory Usage** graph showing the overview of resources quota available to this workspace and the actual use of it.
+You can hover to the graph point for getting the memory usage for certain date.
+7. The **View Report** button that allows you to see the detailed report for memory usage of flows in workspace.

 </details>